climatedu/climatedu/data/course/urbanization.md

 Now take that one burger and scale it up to trillions of burgers made daily in millions of chain restaurants around the world.
 Because the fast food industry and the climate crisis are both on such an enormous scale, it will take **all** of our efforts to make a substantial change.
 We should hold corporations like these fast food giants responsible for the amount of emissions and pollution they produce, and they should be progressing towards more environmentally conscious practices.
 This year, McDonald’s, the biggest burger chain, announced that they’re introducing “McPlant” - a plant-based line of burgers!
 They’ve also set a hard target for greenhouse gas emissions and have committed to a ~30% reduction in emissions.
 Although these are great improvements, we’ve still got a long way to go.

-### 3. Tertiary (service)
+#### Tertiary (service)

 The tertiary sector includes all industries involving the provision of services like access, transportation, distribution, etc. Examples include railroad, subways, and entertainment.
 This sector focuses on serving the customer rather than making physical goods.

-<span style="text-decoration:underline;">Entertainment</span>

-The entertainment industry, complete with Netflix shows and blockbuster films, plays a surprisingly bigger role in climate change than we’d normally think.
+**Entertainment:** The entertainment industry, complete with Netflix shows and blockbuster films, plays a surprisingly bigger role in climate change than we’d normally think.
 According to a 2006 study by UCLA, the Hollywood film industry produces more air pollution in the Los Angeles region than the other five industries studied: aerospace manufacturing, apparel, hotels, and even semiconductor manufacturing.
 This means millions of metric tons of carbon dioxide annually!

 Have you ever considered how big a Hollywood movie production’s carbon footprint is?
 Producing movies requires workers for special effects and set building and trucks for transporting equipment, not to mention the thousands of generators needed to power the set for cameras and lighting.
 While these diesel generators are emitting carbon monoxide in particulate matter, the power plant that’s providing electricity to the sets is also polluting the air.
 It’s also not just Hollywood - one hour of UK television can produce 13 tons of carbon dioxide, which is almost as much CO2 as an American uses every year.